Jayeshkb-09/home-test-api/karate-project/README.md

 ## Setup Instructions

-1. **Prerequisites**: Ensure you have Java and Maven installed on your machine.
+1. **Prerequisites**: Ensure you have Java v21 and latest Maven version installed on your machine.
 2. **Clone the Repository**: Clone this project to your local machine using:
    ```
    git clone <repository-url>